Supravalvular aortic stenosis: Pathophysiology

 Supravalvular aortic stenosis is due to diffuse or discrete narrowing of ascending aorta.
 The murmur associated with it is systolic murmur and is similar in character to valvular aortic stenosis murmur but commonly present at 1st Intercostal space (ICS) on the right.
 Individuals with this anomaly may have unequal carotid pulses, differential blood pressure in upper extremities and a palpable thrill in Suprasternal notch.

 Individuals with significant supravalvular AS chronically may develop left ventricular hypertrophy and also are at risk of developing coronary artery stenosis.

 With increased metabolic demands (e.g. exercise) such individuals may develop subendocardial or myocardial ischemia due to increased myocardial oxygen demand and seek medical help with symptoms of exercise induced angina.

+Diagnosis

+Diagnosis is typically made through echocardiograpy.